ebikatsudon/VTubeStudio/Lipsync.md

 * **Volume Cutoff:** Noise gate.
 Eliminates low-volume noise.
 It's probably best to keep this low or at 0 and have a noise-gate before audio is fed into VTube Studio instead.
 * **Frequency Gain:** Boost value for `VoiceFrequency` and `VoiceFrequencyPlusMouthSmile`.
 Those parameters are explained below.

+If your microphone lags behind, you can click the "Reload" button to restart the microphone.
+You can also set up a hotkey for that.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/settings_lipsync.png]]

+### Calibration

+To calibrate the lipsync system, click each "Calibrate" button while saying the respecting phoneme until the calibration is over.
+That way, the lipsync system will be calibrated to your voice.
+If you change your microphone or audio setup, you might want to redo the calibration.

+Clicking "Reset" will reset the calibration to default values.

+Make sure the calibration is good by saying all phonemes again and checking if the respective phoneme lights up on the UI.

+The funny colorful visualizations shown next to the calibration buttons are related to the frequency spectrum recorded in your voice during calibration.
+If you'd like to learn more about the details, check the [uLipSync](https://github.com/hecomi/uLipSync) repository.

+### Parameters and how to use them

+The lipsync system outputs the following voice tracking parameters:

+* `VoiceA`: asdasd
+* `VoiceI`: asdasd